ForgeRock/axiad/SCIM/README.md

 #### _2.1.
 User mapping Configurations_

-1. Click on `Edit` where SOURCE is `Managed/User` and verify the settings are correct
+1. Click on `Edit` where SOURCE is `Managed/User` and verify the settings are correct.
+You should have received a list of supported SCIM attributes from the Axiad Customer Success team.
+The attribute list Axiad provides includes all attributes mapped within your Axiad Cloud tenant.
+You must delete all unused attributes from the SCIM mapping to avoid unnecessary data synchronizations.

    1.1.
 Verify the `Properties` tab has the `Attributes Grid` as shown